Examine our Master of Psychology (Biblical

 The objectives of the program are to make it possible for students:

-To develop a critical and reflective understanding of debates and controversies within their chosen
+a critical and reflective understanding of debates and controversies within their chosen area of study;

-To advance the development of research methods and models relevant to psychotherapy, Biblical psychology
+the development of research methods and models relevant to psychotherapy, Biblical psychology and counseling;

-spiritual understanding and may draw on any of the theoretical traditions of Biblical psychotherapy, psychology and counseling.
+and may draw on any of the theoretical traditions of Biblical psychotherapy, psychology and counseling.
+Students are

-Students are encouraged to use the research methods most appropriate to their research question.
-The School mainly specializes
+encouraged to use the research methods most appropriate to their research question.
+The School mainly specializes in

 methodology.
 The research training module undertaken early in the PhD journey aims to encourage a reflexive approach